storageos/storageos.github.io/_docs/reference/labels.md

 module: reference/labels
 ---

-# StorageOS labels
+# StorageOS Feature labels

+Applying specific feature labels to volumes or pools triggers compression, replication and other storage features.
+No feature labels are present by default.

 ## StorageOS Volume labels

-Applying specific labels to volumes triggers compression, replication and other storage features.
-No feature labels are present by default.
+Volumes do not have any feature labels present by default

 | Feature             | Label                               | Values                               | Description                                                                                                                                                                                                                        |
 | :------------------ | :---------------------------------- | :----------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------                                                                                     |